 “I know your fears Sammil.
 I can feel them now.
 Theotello isn’t entirely right when he says you cannot return to Northport.
 This moment, you must choose.
 Keep this in mind.
 Your choice carries consequences.”

 Sammil glanced at Oona, then at Gedare and Tasia.
 They looked capable of confronting the unbalance in this world.
 He didn’t know why they needed him.

 “We understand your hesitation, Sammil,” Gedare said.
-“Watchers can do many things, but there are two things we cannot.
+“Watchers can do many things, but there are two things we cannot do.
 We can’t violate the laws governing this side of the coin, and we cannot interfere.”

 Sammil stood up, pushing his chair behind him.
 “What do you want from me?
-You need me to interfere.
-That means you want me to travel to Karune.”
+You want me to interfere, don’t you?
+But that means I would have to travel to Karune!”

 Oona stood and walked to the door.
 Without looking at him, she spoke.
 “Tasia will take you to your room.
 You have three days to make your choice.”